 If you are writing custom Perl code and need to execute a trigger, you can do so using the trigger object.
-The Perl object-oriented interface works like this:
+The Perl object oriented interface works like this:

-'''

-use SA::Trigger;
+''' use SA::Trigger;

 my $trigger = new SA::Trigger;

-$trigger->('network/mod_config') or
+$trigger->(network/mod_config) or

-die "Couldn't trigger mod config\n";
+die Couldnt trigger mod_config\n; '''

-'''

-The preceding code sorts the scripts in the /sa2/triggers/network/mod\config directory, executes them one-by-one, waits for exit status, and returns an exit status to the caller.
-Trigger scripts should always return a 0 value unless there is a serious failure.
-If a trigger script returns anything other than a 0 value, the trigger script execution chain is stopped and the return code is passed back to the caller.
+The code above will sort the scripts in the /sa2/triggers/network/mod_config directory, execute them one-by-one, wait for exit status, and return an exit status to the caller.
+It is important to note that trigger scripts should always return 0 unless there is a serious failure.
+If a trigger script returns anything other than 0, the trigger script execution chain is stopped and the return code is passed back to the caller.

-The trigger parameter correlates to the predefined trigger directory under the /sa2/ triggers directory.
-Args are passed directly on the argv stack to the action scripts beneath that directory which might need to do their jobs in a more granular way:

-- You might design a trigger called network/mod\config and pass it the name of the interface on argv so that it only has to perform the work correlating to the change of that specific interface. - You might design a trigger called add\user and pass it the username so that the relevant configuration and password files would not have to be regenerated in their entirety; only the information relating to that user would need to be added.
+The trigger parameter correlates to the pre-defined trigger directory under the /sa2/triggers directory. args are passed directly on the argv stack to the action scripts beneath that directory which might need to do their jobs in a more granular way, i.e. you might design a trigger called network/mod_config and pass it the name of the interface on argv so that it only has to do the work correlating to the change of that specific interface.
+Or you might design a trigger called add_user and pass it the username so that the relevant configuration and password files would not have to be regenerated in their entirety; only the information relating to that user would need to be added.

-However, assume that every action script could be fired by a trigger without any data and should be designed so that it regenerates all of its configuration files and restarts all services that use those files.
-Be very careful not to fire recursive events.
-Also, determine whether the service is enabled (most likely through consulting the centralized configuration file through SA:Config) and whether you need to fire given the change that was made.
-If the vpn only needs to reload, or if the external interface was changed and doesn't need to fire, or if the internal interface is changed, you must act accordingly to keep the execution time of a trigger to a minimum.
+However, every action script should assume it could be fired by a trigger without any data and should be designed in such a way that in this instance, it regerates all of its configuration files and restarts all services that use those files.
+The developer must be very careful not to fire recursive events!
+Also, the developer must know (most likely through consulting the centralized configuration file through SA::Config) whether or not his service is enabled and whether or not he needs to fire given the change that was made, i.e. if the vpn only needs to reload if the external interface was changed and doesnt need to fire if the internal interface is changed, the developer is responsible for acting accordingly to keep the execution time of an trigger to a minimum.